3 Days in Lyon – The Perfect Itinerary

 Enjoy the Lugdunum Museum

-Located next to the amphitheater, the Lugdunum Museum is a must-visit if you’re spending three days in Lyon.
+Located next to the amphitheater is the infamous Lugdunum Museum.
 It’s dedicated to preserving and displaying artifacts that date to prehistoric times.

 Admission: €7.00